 Carrie: And I didn’t know until really my assistant brought it to my attention that you struggled with anxiety and phobias earlier in your life.
 I was curious about hearing that story from you.

 She was like raving crazy.
 I mean, really she was really abusive.
-Locked me in a closet much of my early childhood.
-Very erratic the way she behaved.
+Locked me in a closet much of my early childhood, very erratic the way she behaved.
 I mean, she would just slap me across the face, outta the blue, and it always shocked me cause I didn’t know what I’d done.
-And then she would lock me in the closet and I couldn’t cry.
-Cause then I’d get punished for crying.
+And then she would lock me in the closet and I couldn’t cry because then I’d get punished for crying.
 I couldn’t ask to get out because then I’d get punished for that.
 It was scary to live with her.
 We were on a ranch, isolated from the rest of the world, really 30 miles from the nearest lake.

 So I don’t even know what I took, but I was very sick, I know that.
-So I, once I lived through that, I thought I’m just gonna try as my best to do the best I can.
-To get good grades to develop any talents or gifts.
-I felt like it could do carry off and hoping that I could become a workaholic and just get out of my mess, graduated from high school and then went to at UCLA.
+So, once I lived through that, I thought I’m just gonna try as my best to do the best I can to get good grades to develop any talents or gifts.
+I felt like it could do carry off and hoping that I could become a workaholic and just get out of my mess, graduate from high school and then went to UCLA.